GEN BUS 106 — FOUNDATIONAL SKILLS FOR BUSINESS ANALYSIS

 3 credits.

-Introduces non-business students to basic concepts and practices in business.
-This course is a basic overview of: management, marketing, strategy, entrepreneurship, ethics, supply chain and international business.
+High-level introduction to concepts and practices in business.
+Overview of management, marketing, strategy, entrepreneurship, ethics, supply chain, and international business.

 GEN BUS 317 — MATHEMATICAL FOUNDATIONS OF BUSINESS ANALYTICS